arc53/DocsGPT/CONTRIBUTING.md

      python -m pytest
      ```

+*Note: You should run the unit test only after making the changes to the backend code.*

 10. **Questions and Collaboration:**
     - Feel free to join our Discord.
 We're very friendly and welcoming to new contributors, so don't hesitate to reach out.